 Rose cookies /Kokisan | Mangalorean kuswar | Delicious Sweet Aroma

-Kokisan, crispy treat of rose cookies are traditionaly prepared before new year in South-Indian Christian housholds are always available in Mangalore supermarkets during christmas with varieties of other crispy and savory Christmas snacks.
+Crispy treat of rose cookies are traditionally prepared before new year in South-Indian Christian households are always available in Mangalore supermarkets during Christmas with varieties of other crispy and savory Christmas snacks.

 Kokis are made using a special round iron mould in the shape of a flower with a long handle to hold called as ‘kokis achchuwa’ that I bought from Mangalore the last time I visited home.
 I have also seen a few different designs of moulds here in Singapore which can also be used to make kokis.
-In Mangalore we call it Kokkisan (or kokis), Rose cookies because of its rose-shape named in various regions, in Scandinavia (Swedish or Norwegian) its called Rosette cookies, Achu murukku in Tamil and Achappam (malayalam language) in Kerala.
+In Mangalore we call it Kokkisan (or kokis), Rose cookies because of its rose-shape named in various regions, in Scandinavia (Swedish or Norwegian) its called Rosette cookies, Achu murukku in Tamil and Achappam (Malayalam) in Kerala.
+Similar mould is also available on Amazon Rose cookie mould.

 Rose cookies are not baked but deep-fried from either freshly ground rice grains or rice flour batter that contain coconut milk, sesame seeds and egg.
 Some recipes use other additional spices to make savory varieties.
 It might get a bit tricky at first but once you get a hold of how it works with the batter and the mould it is very easy.
 If you prepare with rice grains make sure to get the Kerala idli Rice which are usually available at Indian stores and make a thin batter with the other ingredients mentioned below.